-MnV2O6 is a promising kind of anode material for lithium ion batteries with high theoretical specific capacity, abundant reserves and cheap constituent elements.
-However, in the process of lithization and de-lithization, MnV2O6 anode materials will form amorphous phase, leading to the collapse of its original layered structure, greatly reducing its lithium storage capacity and specific capacity, and affecting the long-term cycle performance.
-In this study, the 2D accordion-like MnV2O6 nanosheets with Co-doping are obtained via a hydrothermal route.
-The cobalt ions partially replace the position of manganese ions, and the emergence of Co3+ ions is inferred to induce the formation of built-in electric field in the electrode to enhance the electrochemical behaviors of MnV2O6, presenting a high capacity of 1005.9 mAh g-1 after hundreds of cycles.
-The capacitive contribution in the total capacity is investigated to put insight into the kinetic analysis of its electrochemical behaviors.
-This study sheds light on an effective strategy to obtain super electrochemical behaviors of MnV2O6-based materials and other transition metal oxides as electrodes for lithium storage.
+MnV2O6 is a promising anode material for lithium ion batteries with high theoretical specific capacity, abundant reserves and inexpensive constituent elements.
+However, in the process of lithization and de-lithization, the MnV2O6 anode material will form an amorphous phase, leading to collapse of its original layered structure; this greatly decreases its lithium storage capacity and specific capacity and affects its long-term cycle performance.
+In this study, 2D accordion-like MnV2O6 nanosheets with Co-doping are obtained via a hydrothermal route.
+The cobalt ions partially replace the positions of the manganese ions, and the emergence of Co3+ ions is inferred to induce the formation of a built-in electric field in the electrode to enhance the electrochemical behaviour of MnV2O6, presenting a high capacity of 1005.9 mA h g−1 after hundreds of cycles.
+The capacitive contribution to the total capacity is investigated to obtain insight into the kinetic analysis of its electrochemical behaviour.
+This study sheds light on an effective strategy to obtain excellent electrochemical behavior of MnV2O6-based materials and other transition metal oxides as electrodes for lithium storage.